Urobobros/SimpleWhpDemo/readme.md

 ```
 When the file is missing the emulator falls back to `ivt.fw` automatically.

+To emulate the 8088's 20‑bit address wrap‑around, the guest's first megabyte of
+memory is mirrored at `0x100000`.
+This prevents crashes when the BIOS executes
+instructions just past the 1 MB boundary during the POST sequence.

 ### Example boot log
 When the AMI BIOS is used, you can observe its POST codes and other port
 activity on the host console.
 A short excerpt: